gms-bbg/fragmentation-inputs/hydration/README.md

-Hydrated MSN, with inputs being maximally close to the previous benchmarks.
+Hydrated MSN, with inputs being maximally close to the previous benchmarks: smallest 6-fragment sector at the moment, full 32-fragment ring and intermediate half-ring comnig soon.

-Add 1000 water molecules in monomers, dimers, and tetramers (totalling 1000, 500, and 250 extra fragments, respectively) Also add 2000 water molecules in dimers, tetramers, and octamers (totalling 1000, 500, and 250 extra fragments, respectively) - no monomers to keep the total extra fragment count at 1000, due to EFP restricions.
+Add 1000 water molecules in monomers, dimers, and tetramers (totalling 1000, 500, and 250 extra fragments, respectively.)
+Also add 2000 water molecules in dimers, tetramers, and octamers (totalling 1000, 500, and 250 extra fragments, respectively) - no monomers to keep the total extra fragment count at 1000, due to EFP restricions.

 Note: 4000 water molecules (as tetramers) fails at EFP total polarization without an error message.